sroycode/zapdos/README.md

 ## What is it

-This is a completion engine that sets up a local search from OSM data.
+This is a completion engine that as of now uses Nominatim/OSM data.
+You can add your own data as well.
 Other geocoding functionality is in the works.

 This is intended to be a drop-in replacement for the project `https://github.com/komoot/photon`.